Oregon-Council-of-Computer-Chairs/Oregon-Council-of-Computer-Chairs.github.io/courses/proposals.md

 #Edit this list to add new course proposals
 #Leave date_approved blank until the course is approved
-#Upload any files need to /assets/files/YEAR/
+#Add outline if available to /assets/files/course_outlines/
 courses:
 -
     number: CS290